RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2021-12-14-newsletter.md

   Epic tales of ways in which improved software has helped progress High Energy / Particle Physics research.

-  More details about the event are available [on our website](https://rse.shef.ac.uk/events/lunchbytes-2022-03-17.html)  - Epic tales of ways in which improved software has helped progress High Energy/Particle Physics research.
+  More details about the event are available [on our website](https://rse.shef.ac.uk/events/lunchbytes-2022-03-17.html).

 ### News